giannistek1/rpd-player/README.md

 ### More in-depth context
 Tyically in South Korea they last an hour <br/>
-However in other countries they may be for the whole afternoon from 12:00-18:00 with several short breaks and several different playlists of each 1-2 hours with different twists, other dancing minigames and/or different dancecrews covering mashups or full songs.
+However in other countries they may be for the whole afternoon from 12:00-18:00 with several short breaks and several different playlists of each 1-2 hours with different twists, other dancing minigames and/or different dance crews/groups covering mashups or full songs.

 ## Scope
 - Platforms: Android, iOS and hopefully Windows but not looking promising so far.
-- Music player will only play mp3, because it is high quality and compressed.
+- Music player only plays mp3, because it is high quality and compressed.
-- Dance practice videos will be mirrored in 480p (or 360p), so the videos will be max 15mb per video.
+- Dance practice videos are mirrored in 480p (or 360p), so the videos will be max 15mb per video.
-- Playlists will be saved locally and online.
+- Playlists are saved locally and online.
-- Only Korean, Chinese-pop, Japanese-pop, English and Thai-pop songs for now.
+- Mostly Korean, some Chinese-pop, some Japanese-pop, English and Thai-pop songs for now.
 - Todo: Dance practices for most songs included with priority for more popular songs.
 - Future: May make an account system to save and load your own playlists online.
 - Future: May add bpm per song to add countings and make animation based on bpm.

 ## Benefits:
-- Todo: Hours of searching and editing music/videos -> Mere minutes of making a RPD playlist by importing your songlist or searching one by one.
+- Time save: Hours of searching and editing music/videos -> Mere minutes of making a RPD playlist by importing your songlist or searching one by one.
-- Storage space saved on your phone by streaming the songs.
+- Save space: Storage space saved on your phone by streaming the songs.
-- Save countless playlists, see how long they are and are easily editable.
+- Library of playlists: You can have countless playlists, see their duration and they are easily editable.
+- New songs every week.
+- Favorite choreos.
-- Updating over time: Easy way to search up the dance practice in one place and slow it down.
+- Mirrored dance practices in one place: Easy way to see the dance practice in ONE place and slow it down.
-- Todo: Generate your own random play dance of X hours with certain settings, instead of going to the same old youtube videos.
+- Generate your own unique random play dance of 1-3 hours with certain settings, instead of going to the same old youtube videos.
 - Random play dance by generation (sometimes people prefer certain kpop generations, because that is when they mostly listened to kpop).
 - Random play dance by k-pop year.
 - Random play dance by company, for example someone may be a SM stan and mostly listen to SM groups, e.g. NCT, aespa, Red Velvet, etc.
-- Todo: Easy way to share your playlist with other people when they have the app or send them a textual list.
+- Easy way to share your playlist with other people when they have the app or send them a textual list.
-- Todo: Easy way to randomize your playlist with good variety.
+- Todo expand: Easy way to randomize your playlist with good variety.
 - Todo: Language variety (Kpop, cpop, jpop, tpop)
 - Songs are ~30% louder than usual, which is ideal for people with smaller speakers.
-- No double songparts any more in your playlist
+- No double song segments any more in your playlist.

 # Feature summary
 - Music Player app for (kpop) random play dances.
 Includes playing, pausing and moving the audio progress slider.
-- Catalog of ~2000 songs and ~210 artists (1400 songs and 210 artists right now)
+- Catalog of ~2000 songs and ~210 artists (1450 songs and 210 artists right now)
    -  Mostly choruses and pre-choruses, but also dance breaks/bridges and tiktok versions
    -  In-app song request function
-- Create your own playlist, save it locally or online (todo: shareable)
+- Create your own playlist, save it locally or online.
 - Balanced randomizer for any playlist which mixes grouptypes and TODO: artists.
 - Themes!
 Thanks to Daniel Hindrik's tutorial.
-- Todo: Generate your own random play dance playlist based on a few settings
+- Generate your own random play dance playlist based on a few settings
-- Todo: Voice clips in between songs (3,2,1, dance break)
+- Audio clips in between songs (3,2,1, todo: dance break)
 - Multiple different filters/grouping: artist, company, clip length, generation, group type, language, song title
-- Video player to learn dances with speed adjustment (0.5, 0.75 speed)
+- Video player to learn dances and adjust video speed.

 ## Home
 <p float="left">